-The 56 Signers of the Declaration of Independence Memorial is a knee-level, semi-circular granite sculpture featuring the names and signatures, as they appeared on the original document, of each signer.
-Carved into their own respective stones, each represents one of the men who signed, sometimes at a different times.
-Contrary to a widespread misconception, the 56 signers did not sign as a group and did not do so on July 4, 1776.
+The memorial to the 56 Signers of the Declaration of Independence is a semicircular granite sculpture, a few feet from the ground, featuring the names and signatures of each signer as they appeared on the original document..
+Contrary to widespread misconception, the 56 signers did not sign as a group and not on July 4, 1776.
 The official event occurred on August 2.
-Later that year, five more signed separately, and one added his name in a subsequent year.
-Despite this, signer Benjamin Franklin is said to have stated, "We must all hang together or assur-
+Later that year, five more signed separately and one added his name in a subsequent year.
+Despite this, signer Benjamin Franklin is said to have stated, "We must all hang together or assuredly we shall all hang separately."
+Artist Joseph Brown was commissioned to create the memorial as a gift from the American Revolution Bicentennial Administration in 1976